-- Student Financial Services: Information, forms, and publications for students and parents parents about paying for an MIT education—helpful background for an advisor.
-Don't miss the Director's Blog: it's full of useful tips as well as weird humor.
+- Student Financial Services: Information, forms, and publications for students and parents parents about paying for an MIT education.

 - Housing: Specifics on each of the residence halls; housing application procedures, forms and deadlines; details on the special housing programs; and answers to commonly asked questions.